Syagrus romanzoffiana: Ecology

 The fruit are eaten by tapirs, which might be important seed dispersers, and some wild canids such as the pampas fox and the crab-eating fox.

 Three studies in Brazil, in four locations lacking other large frugivores such as squirrels, peccaries, deer and tapirs, found coati (Nasua nasua) to be important seed dispersers in such areas.
 The coati climb into the palm to get at the fruit, which in one urban study was found in 10% of all stool samples, although it constituted only 2.5% of the total faecal matter.
 Other important dispersing mammals were agoutis (Dasyprocta azarae), which sometimes cache seeds.
 Black-eared opossum (Didelphis aurita) and a russet rice rat (Euryoryzomys russatus) were also found among the fallen fruits.

 The leaves of this palm are consumed by the caterpillars of the butterflies Blepolenis batea in Uruguay in 1974, Brassolis astyra ssp. astyra, B. sophorae and Catoblepia amphirhoe in Santa Catarina in 1968, while Opsiphanes invirae, the nominate form or possibly subspecies remoliatus, was recorded feeding on this palm in both these regions.
 O. quiteria was also recorded feeding on the leaves in Argentina in 1969.

-Larvae of the giant day-flying moth Paysandisia archon are known to attack the piths of this palm species, along with many other species, at least in Europe, where neither the moth nor palm are native.
+Larvae of the giant day-flying moth Paysandisia archon are known to attack the piths of this palm species, along with many other species, at least in Europe, where neither the moth nor the palm are native.
 It can kill the palm.
 It prefers other genera of palm with more hairy trunks like Trachycarpus, Trithrinax or Chamaerops.

-The caterpillars of the Indonesian butterfly Cephrenes augiades ssp. augiades and the Australian C. trichopepla may also feed on the leaves this palm.
+The caterpillars of the Indonesian butterfly Cephrenes augiades ssp. augiades and the Australian C. trichopepla may also feed on the leaves of this palm.

-The bases of the pruned fronds remain on the tree for several months could serve as a habitat for insects or snails.
+The bases of the pruned fronds remain on the tree for several months and could serve as a habitat for insects or snails.

 Cultivation and uses

 The queen palm is planted in many tropical and subtropical areas.
-It is very popular as an ornamental tree and much used in urban landscaping.
-It is quite hardy, to -5 °C (zone 9a), but the dead fronds must be pruned to keep the tree visually pleasing.
+It is popular as an ornamental tree and much used in urban landscaping.
+It is hardy, to -5 °C (zone 9a), but the dead fronds must be pruned to keep the tree visually pleasing.
 In some areas the fallen fruit are known for attracting unwelcome insects.

 The palm is often cut down in Brazil to use the leaves and inflorescences to provide animal (cattle) fodder, especially in times of drought.
 The leaves are similarly used in Argentina.
 Its fruits are edible and sometimes eaten; consisting of a hard nut surrounded with a thin layer of fibrous flesh that is orange and sticky when ripe.
 The flavour is sweet and could be described as a mixture of plum and banana.

 According to Blombery & Rodd [1982] people eat the unexpanded leaves of apical buds in some regions.
 Fallen fruits are fed to pigs, and palm trunks are often used in construction, frequently hollowed out to make water pipes or aqueducts for irrigation.

-In 1920s Argentina it was cultivated as a crop.
+In 1920s Argentina, it was cultivated as a crop.
 The young buds are consumed as vegetables, pickled or preserved in oil.
 The trunk of the palm provides sago.